substrait-io/substrait-mlir-contrib/README.md

 The project is work in progress with no stability guarantees.
-The coverage of the Substrait specification is tracked [here](docs/stats.md) and current and future work is tracked in the Github [issues](https://github.com/substrait-io/substrait-mlir-contrib/issues) and [milestones](https://github.com/substrait-io/substrait-mlir-contrib/milestones).
+The coverage of the Substrait specification is tracked [here](docs/stats.md) and current and future work is tracked in the GitHub [issues](https://github.com/substrait-io/substrait-mlir-contrib/issues) and [milestones](https://github.com/substrait-io/substrait-mlir-contrib/milestones).